315+ Telescopes Ranked

 I know for certain that telescopes priced at a fraction of the eVscope 2’s cost outperform it significantly in terms of lunar and planetary “views” (and imaging capabilities on these targets), while the eVscope 2’s deep-sky imaging functionality could be duplicated with a kit-bashed basic astrophotography setup for a small fraction of the price and a few hours of watching tutorial videos on YouTube.
 Ironically, I’ve noticed that the eVscope 2 actually requires more effort to use than a well-tuned astrophotography setup at around the same price would because it doesn’t even have an autofocusing capability.

-Simply put, there isn’t a lot of justification for purchasing the eVscope 2 no matter your intentions.
-We strongly recommend exploring our guides on astrophotography telescopes, as well as our Best Telescopes and other articles, to better understand what a telescope, especially one in this price range, can do for you.
+Simply put, there isn’t a lot of justification for purchasing the eVscope 2, no matter your intentions.
+I strongly recommend exploring our guides on astrophotography telescopes, as well as our Best Telescopes and other articles, to better understand what a telescope, especially one in this price range, can do for you.

 Unistellar eVscope 2